The Definitive Guide to San Francisco's Free Outdoor Concerts

 Yerba Buena Gardens Festival

-The 2015 Yerba Buena Gardens Festival (YBGF) will present more than 100 free events through Oct.
-31. Now in its 15th year festival highlights include Let’s Go Salsa@Jessie in nearby Jessie Square near the Contemporary Jewish Museum; the Children’s Garden Series, Poetry Tuesdays with Litquake and Thursday Lunchtime Concerts.
+The Yerba Buena Gardens Festival (YBGF) presents more than 100 free events annually.
+Festival highlights include Let’s Go [email protected] in nearby Jessie Square near the Contemporary Jewish Museum; the Children’s Garden Series, Poetry Tuesdays with Litquake and Thursday Lunchtime Concerts.
 Every weekend the festival has a curated lineup of musicians, dancers, poets and actors from around the world.
-Highlights this summer include the Bay Area’s own Circus Bella on June 26-27; a July 4 Celebration with San Francisco Lesbian/Gay Freedom Band; RAWdance’s “Through my fingers to the deep” on July 17-19; local bands Elephantine + Bells Atlas on July 25; Lavay Smith & Her Red Hot Skillet Lickers on Aug.
-15, and Cuban-American saxophonist Yosvany Terry and French pianist Baptiste Trotignon present Ancestral Memories on Oct.
-3.
+Highlights from past summers include the Bay Area’s own Circus Bella; a July 4 Celebration with San Francisco Lesbian/Gay Freedom Band; RAWdance’s “Through my fingers to the deep”; local bands Elephantine + Bells Atlas; Lavay Smith & Her Red Hot Skillet Lickers, and Cuban-American saxophonist Yosvany Terry and French pianist Baptiste Trotignon present Ancestral Memories.

 Golden Gate Park Band

 Regular band concerts began in Golden Gate Park in 1882.
-Now in its 133rd season, the Golden Gate Park Band performs every Sunday through Oct.
-11 and the occasional holiday at 1 p.m. in the Spreckles Temple of Music, Music Concourse, Golden Gate Park.
+For over 100 years, the Golden Gate Park Band performs every Sunday through October and the occasional holiday in the Spreckles Temple of Music, Music Concourse, Golden Gate Park.
 History comes alive at the many performances that feature music from specific nationalities and cultures; on these occasions there are dancers, singers, speakers in attendance who “enlighten and entertain,” according to the band’s website.

-A new series at the Presidio Officers’ Club, 50 Moraga Ave., these intimate house concerts are every Friday at 6 p.m.
-Jazz, contemporary and classical music are offered in partnership with San Francisco Friends of Chamber Music, producers of SFMusic Day in the fall.
+A new series at the Presidio Officers’ Club, 50 Moraga Ave., celebrates jazz, contemporary and classical music.
+These intimate house concerts are offered in partnership with San Francisco Friends of Chamber Music, producers of SFMusic Day in the fall.
+While you're at the Presidio, be sure to take a stroll through Crissy Field and enjoy the many hiking trails the Presidio has to offer.

 CIty Hall Rotunda Dance Series

-San Francisco’s City Hall is one of the most outstanding Beaux Arts structures in the U.S. Currently celebrating its centennial, the building is home to hundreds of events throughout the year.
-An ongoing favorite is the Rotunda Dance Series on the first Friday of every month except July at noon.
-Presented by Dancers’ Group and World Arts West, in partnership with San Francisco Grants for the Arts and San Francisco City Hall, they include Los Lupeños de San José (Aug.
-7), Kaiwen You Chinese Dance (Sept.
-4) and Mary Sano and Her Duncan Dancers (Oct.
-2).
+San Francisco’s City Hall is one of the most outstanding Beaux Arts structures in the U.S. Presented by Dancers’ Group and World Arts West, in partnership with San Francisco Grants for the Arts and San Francisco City Hall, this building is home to hundreds of events throughout the year.
+Past musical acts have included Los Lupeños de San José, Kaiwen You Chinese Dance and Mary Sano and Her Duncan Dancers.

 People in Plazas

-The perfect pick-me-up at lunchtime, the series presents more than 130 free concerts featuring all local performers, July 8-Oct.
-28. For the most part, locations are in downtown plazas on or near San Francisco’s main stem, Market Street.
+The perfect pick-me-up at lunchtime, the series presents more than 130 free concerts featuring local performers.
+For the most part, locations are in downtown plazas on or near San Francisco’s main stem, Market Street.
 Just listen for the beat!
 Musical styles range from Hawaiian to Bengali Jazz.
 Most performances begin at noon.

 San Francisco Mime Troupe (SFMT)

 That’s mime as in “the exaggeration of everyday life in story and song.”
 This group has a lot to say and they’ve been doing so since 1959.
 Winners of a special Tony Award in 1987 for Excellence in Regional Theater, the San Francisco Mime Troupe specializes in shows that “debunk the official story.”
-This year’s production, “Freedomland,” delves into the latest headlines.
-Shows begin July 3 in San Francisco and travel to parks (and a few indoor locations) all over California until Sept.
-7. Most performances are free; however, donations are welcomed.
+Shows begin in July in San Francisco and travel to parks (and a few indoor locations) all over California through September.
+Most performances are free; however, donations are welcomed.

 Film Night in the Park

 Park perks in the summer include fresh-air flicks.
 Every summer Film Night in the Park draws more than 15,000 filmgoers to parks throughout San Francisco and Marin County.
 Films are presented free of charge on a giant outdoor screen.
 Attendees are encouraged to picnic before screenings and discouraged from blocking views with chairs and bringing pets.
 All screenings begin at dusk or 8 p.m.
-This year’s flick picks run through Sept.
-26 and include “Toy Story” (Aug.
-22), Union Square; “Fargo” (Sept.
-12), Washington Square, and “Back to the Future” (Sept.
-26), Dolores Park.
+This year’s flick picks run through September and are on view at parks in Union Square, Washington Square Park, and Dolores Park.

 Shakespeare in the Park

-After a circuit through Bay Area parks in Pleasanton, Cupertino and Redwood City, Shakespeare in the Park will present “Romeo and Juliet,” Aug.
-29-Sept.
-13 and Labor Day at 2 p.m. at the parade grounds, Presidio of San Francisco, and Sept.
-19-20 and 26-27 in the Jerry Garcia Amphitheater, McLaren Park.
+After a circuit through Bay Area parks in Pleasanton, Cupertino and Redwood City, Shakespeare in the Park will perform a free Shakespeare production at the parade grounds, Presidio of San Francisco, and in the Jerry Garcia Amphitheater, McLaren Park.
 This beloved favorite which is endowed with some of Shakespeare’s most beautifully poetic language, shares the story of doomed lovers who will always be remembered for their romantic devotion.
 One of the major free Shakespeare programs in the U.S., Free Shakespeare in the Park began in 1983.

-Yerba Buena Night returns Saturday, Oct.
-10. Considered one of the biggest free neighborhood events of the year, it offers free arts and entertainment in the culture-rich center of downtown San Francisco.
+Considered one of the biggest free neighborhood events of the year, Yerba Buena Night offers free arts and entertainment in the culture-rich center of downtown San Francisco.
+Located in Jessie Square, it is easily accessible by Muni and BART.
 In the weeks in prior enjoy events in Annie Alley adjacent to the California Historical Society and Third Thursday activities.